Population - Data

 Gender identities

-Results from the 2022 census show that 0.29% of people in Midlothian identify as trans or have a trans history, compared to 0.44% of people in Scotland as a whole (Scotland’s Census 2022).
+0.29% of people in Midlothian identify as trans or have a trans history, this is less than 0.44% of people in Scotland (Scotland’s Census 2022).

 Sexual orientation